 Over the years I have personally supported many young solo sailors, men and women, to achieve their dreams.
 I hope this event will let many more – and maybe you! – achieve theirs!

 The 2018 GGR was incredibly exciting and the 2022 GGR edition ones again will venture into the unknown – watch this space!

 - To create a unique ‘RETRO’ non-stop solo around the world yacht race, in the image of the original Sunday Times Golden Globe that draws sailors back to the Golden Age of ‘one sailor, one boat’ facing the great oceans of the world.

 - To organise a race where the adventure takes precedence over winning at all costs.

 - To professionally manage an event where the sailor’s skill and traditional seamanship alone, rather than modern technology or support crews, gets them home and where the achievement truly belongs to the skipper.

 - To give sailors of all ages an opportunity to race solo around the world safely, in a fleet of similar and affordable yachts in the spirit of Suhaili.

 All historic video footage and photos of the 1968 Sunday Times Golden Globe Race are the exclusive copyright of PPL PHOTO AGENCY and may not be reproduced in any format for any purpose under any condition and may not be retransmitted at any time without the written permission of the rights holder.
-To view a lightbox of historic images, please follow this link.
-You will be required to create a free PhotoShelter account.
-For more information, please email: email@example.com or visit www.pplmedia.com.
+For video or image licensing, please email: email@example.com or visit www.pplmedia.com.